rotki/rotki/docs/api.rst

       }

    :resjson object result: The result object has two main subkeys.
 Assets and liabilities.
 Both assets and liabilities value is another object with the following keys. ``"amount"`` is the amount owned in total for that asset or owed in total as a liablity. ``"percentage_of_net_value"`` is the percentage the user's net worth that this asset or liability represents.
 And finally ``"usd_value"`` is the total $ value this asset/liability is worth as of this query.
 There is also a ``"location"`` key in the result.
 In there are the same results as the rest but divided by location as can be seen by the example response above.
-   :statuscode 200: Balances succesfully queried.
+   :statuscode 200: Balances successfully queried.
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 409: User is not logged in.
    :statuscode 500: Internal Rotki error